 - Trust in people with high integrity

-- who takes responsibility – be a Victor than a victor
+- takes responsibility – be a Victor than a victim

-- who is obsessed his job and a part of winning the sales
+- is obsessed his job and a part of winning the sales

 - Give your employees a fine reputation to live up to.